ordina-jworks/ordina-jworks.github.io/_posts/2018-03-15-complete-introduction-to-nodejs.md

 const eventEmitter = new events.EventEmitter();

 // we'll tell the event emitter that we are going to listen for the 'hello' event
-// and give it a callback function that gets called when the event is triggered. eventEmitter.on('hello', (data) => {
+// and give it a callback function that gets called when the event is triggered eventEmitter.on('hello', (data) => {
   // as you can see, our callback function accepts a data parameter,
-  // we'll check if the event was emitted with data and has a 'name' property.
-If so we log 'Hello name' if (data != null && data.name) {
+  // we'll check if the event was emitted with data and has a 'name' property, if so we log 'Hello name' if (data != null && data.name) {
     console.log(`Hello ${data.name}`);
   } else {